 Chamonix is unbeatable when it comes offering variety on your family holiday.
-From extreme mountain sports to amazing piste skiing, it's thriving town and great selection of non-ski activities makes Chamonix a place that the whole family can enjoy, no matter their interests.
+From the wide selection of mountain sports to a great choice of non-ski activities in it's thriving town, Chamonix is a place that the whole family can enjoy, no matter their interests.

 If you are thinking of bringing your family here for your ski holiday the short transfer time from the airport (an hour's drive from Geneva) is a real bonus.
-Chamonix's ski areas are separate from each other but they each have good nursery slopes and excellent children's ski schools.
-It can be helpful to have a car at your disposal as there is very little ski-in ski-out accommodation in Chamonix and a car will make your life a bit easier when trying to get to the ski school meeting point on time.
+There are five individual ski areas in the Chamonix valley, each providing good nursery slopes and excellent children's ski schools.
+It can be helpful to have a car at your disposal if you would like to explore more than one ski area during your stay.
+Whilst there are regular buses and trains that run from each village to the ski areas, these can be busy at peak times which can be unnerving for small children.
 Even better, look to stay in a hotel or chalet that provides free minibus transfers to the ski slopes and back, by far the easiest option!
 Have a look at a map of the Chamonix Valley to see how everything is connected.
-There are also regular buses and trains that run up and down the valley, however these can be busy at peak times which can be unnerving for small children.

-The town of Les Houches (a few kilometres down from Chamonix) is also very popular with families and has it's own ski area with nursery slopes, dedicated family play areas and some ski-in ski-out accommodation.
+The town of Les Houches (a few kilometres down from Chamonix) is a very popular choice with families and has it's own ski area with nursery slopes, dedicated family play areas and some ski-in ski-out accommodation.

 Wherever you stay in the Chamonix valley, it's useful to ensure that your accommodation, ski hire and ski school meet-up points are all in the same locality so that getting to your ski school or the ski lifts is not too arduous - important when you are carrying more than one set of skis!
 Chamonix sits in a valley at an altitude of 1035 metres so it doesn't get as cold as some other high mountain resorts - it's a bit easier for babies and toddlers to deal with.
 That's not to say the ski area is low lying, with most slopes above 2000 metres it is not unusual to still be skiing in Chamonix in May.